 Erika, Dontrell’s swim coach turned something more, circulates around a different central question of Dontrell, and one that is not as easy to pinpoint – does believing unabashedly in spirits and the fates make you crazy?
 Kayla Raelle Holder navigates the intricacies of such an exploration with uncompromising intensity and an open nerve nature that makes her immediately magnetic.
 Much of Erika’s character lives in a heightened existence where it is sometimes not easy to immediately see things from her point of view, and it shows both Ike’s and Holder’s skills that Erika’s (and the production as a whole) twists and turns between humor and drama never feels unearned.
 And for a play that spends a good deal of time in the ethereal plane of the Middle Passage, that is quite an achievement.

 The legacy of the Middle Passage hangs over the world of Dontrell in curious ways.
 The set, designed by Eleanor Khan, is the first signal that we are in a world not entirely our own.
 Drawings reminiscent of ancient cave paintings cover the walls, and as the action unfolds there is a certain sense that these drawings are telling an ancient story, with new passages being added with every new descent into its realm.
-The Middle Passage did not go away as much as it took on new and more clandestine forms, and at the heart of this constant transformation is loss – the loss of a lineage, loss of knowing the full truth about your history because of forces beyond your control.
+The Middle Passage did not go away as much as it took on new and more clandestine forms, and at the heart of this constant transformation is loss – the loss of lineage, loss of knowing the full truth about your history because of forces beyond your control.
 This is palpable throughout Dontrell, but it does not lead to a feeling of unshakable despair.
 The body may be annihilated, but the soul and spirit live on.
-In examining and uncovering the dynamics of the modern Middle Passage, this ensemble of actors experimenting in a corner of the Den Theatre pose the question: what is truly lost in a world where everything is taken from you before you have the chance to grasp it?
-The question, like all the ones in Dontrell, are vexing, but they deserve and demand an answer.
+In examining and uncovering the dynamics of the modern Middle Passage, this ensemble of actors experimenting in a nook of the Den Theatre pose the question: what is truly lost in a world where everything is taken from you before you have to chance to grasp it?
+The question is vexing, but it deserves and demands an answer.